iTriumph/blog/README.md

 blog
 ====

-A very simple blog engine with Bottle and Python
+A very simple blog engine with Bottle and Python.

+Bottle and markdown2 are released under the MIT licencse.